 A week later, the Times ran another exposé, this time revealing Kolender had accepted thousands of dollars in gifts in violation of the police department’s ethics policy.

-"The free items include vacations in Hawaii and Palm Springs, rides in limousines, season tickets to Charger games, a pass that allows him into any National League baseball game, a pair of annual passes to Sea World, and dinners at fund-raising events with President Reagan and Gov. George Deukmejian," reported the paper.
+“The free items include vacations in Hawaii and Palm Springs, rides in limousines, season tickets to Charger games, a pair of annual passes to Sea World, and dinners at fund-raising events with President Reagan and Gov. George Deukmejian,” reported the paper.